 So, what does this mean for your organization?
 If a cybercriminal manages to steal valuable personal or business information, there’s no telling when or where they’ll decide to list it for sale on the dark web.
 Ongoing scans of the dark web for stolen information is the only way to know if you’ve been affected.
 Personal information in the wrong hands can lead to:

 - Ransomware attacks that destroy your information archives.

 - Loss of customers.
 A study conducted by Centrify found that 30%+ of consumers discontinued their relationship with breached organizations.

 - Average stock price decline of 5% following disclosure of breach.

 - Damage to customers personally.
 Cases of small business breaches have been documented causing extreme problems for their customers.
 Victims of identity theft have even been arrested due to warrants issued in their name or denied medical supplies because their medical history was stolen.

 What to do

 Luckily, there are solutions.
-For small businesses, multiples services exist that provide dark web monitoring and alerting.
+For small businesses, some IT providers (including Switchfast) provide dark web security monitoring services.

 For more information on protecting your company, read our practical guide to keeping your business safe and secure or visit our blog to learn why small businesses aren’t doing more to be cyber secure.